 Cruise ship Air Questions

-January 29 presentation on Cruise Ship related Air Quality Monitoring is available as a powerpoint or pdf.
+- January 29 presentation on Cruise Ship related Air Quality Monitoring (PPT)

-September 12 presentation on 2018 Cruise Ship related Air Quality is available as a powerpoint or pdf.
+- September 12 presentation on 2018 Cruise Ship related Air Quality (PPT)

 Cruise ship Air Monitoring